About Me

 Alongside my poetry, I also write reflective prose exploring many of the same questions: how we live, how we change, what we carry, and how writing helps us make sense of our place in the world.

 My essays and commissioned pieces have appeared in Yoga Easy, Humanitarian Exchange Magazine, Motherhood Uncensored, Mother’s Day Magazine, and The Times, among others.
-I also publish new reflections and poems on Substack.
+I also (occasionally) publish new reflections and poems on Substack.
 You’re welcome to join me there!